 Internationally, virtually every jurisdiction in which we operate has established its own data privacy and security legal framework with which we must comply.
 For example, we are required to comply with the European Union ("EU") General Data Protection Regulation ("GDPR"), which became effective on May 25, 2018 and imposes stringent obligations regarding the collection, control, use, sharing, disclosure and other processing of personal data.
 Additionally, following the United Kingdom's withdrawal from the EU, we also are subject to the U.K. General Data Protection Regulation ("U.K. GDPR"), a version of the GDPR as implemented into the laws of the United Kingdom ("U.K.").
+While the GDPR and U.K. GDPR remain substantially similar for the time being, the U.K. government announced in August 2021 that it would seek to chart its own path on data protection and reform its relevant laws, including in ways that may differ from the GDPR.
+In June 2022, the U.K. government publicly reaffirmed its intention to reform the U.K. data protection regime and, in July 2022, a new Data Protection and Digital Information Bill was introduced for discussion in the U.K. Parliament.
+While these developments increase uncertainty with regard to data protection regulation in the U.K., even in their current, substantially similar form, the GDPR and U.K. GDPR can expose businesses to parallel regimes that may be subject to potentially different interpretations and enforcement actions for certain violations.
 Failure to comply with the GDPR or the U.K. GDPR can result in significant fines and other liability, including, under the GDPR, fines of up to EUR 20 million (or GBP 17.5 million under the U.K. GDPR) or four percent (4%) of global revenue, whichever is greater.
 The cost of compliance, and the potential for fines and penalties for non-compliance, with GDPR and U.K. GDPR may have a significant adverse effect on our business and operations.